sammyhenningsson/hal_presenter/README.md

 ### ::embed
 The `embed` class method specifies a nested resource to be embedded.
 The first argument, `name`, is required and must be a symbol.
 When `::embed` is called with only one argument, the resource being serialized is expected to respond to the value of that argument and the returned value is what ends up in the payload.
 The keyword argument `presenter_class` specifies the serializer to be used for serializing the embedded resource.
+The keyword argument `:embed_depth` may be specified to set a max allowed nesting depth for the corresponding resource to be embedded.
+See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
 ``` ruby
 class UserSerializer
   extend HALPresenter